-The same arguments about collaboration between organizations can of course also be cited concerning international vs. regional standardization bodies.
+The same arguments about collaboration between organizations can of course also be cited concerning international vs. regional or national standardization bodies, and more in particular considering the potential of dual-use applications, concerning civilian vs. military standardization.

 The development of new technologies such as fuel cells has created new challenges for standardization.
 The construction of an appropriate standardization landscape for this new application has allowed the structuring of effective collaboration and interaction between different standardization committees involved, avoiding double work which might lead to conflicting standards.